trungk18/trungk18.github.io/_posts/2018-02-01-analyze-webpack-bundle.md

 moment.locale('ja');
 ```

 Then I rebuild and re-analyze the bundle, you can see how all the locale was gone.
-We have just saved 100kb, quite a lot.
+We have just saved 100kb, quite a lot right?

 ![analyze webpack bundle source-map-explorer](https://github.com/trungk18/trungk18.github.io/raw/master/img/blog/alalyze-webpack-04.png)